django/channels/docs/introduction.rst

 represent user interactions - making a HTTP request, for example, or sending a WebSocket frame.
-Your Channels or ASGI applications will be **instantiated once per scope**, and then be fed the stream of *events* happening within that scope to decide what to do with.
+Your Channels or ASGI applications will be **instantiated once per scope**, and then be fed the stream of *events* happening within that scope to decide what action to take.

 An example with HTTP: